kkruecke/cplus-documentation/notes/regex.rst

 regex_search and smatch
 -----------------------

-``regex_search`` returns the matched regex as well as all submatches.
+While ``regex_match`` returns true only if the regular expression matches the entire input sequence, ``regex_search`` will succeed even if only a sub-sequence matches the regular expression. ``regex_search`` returns both the matched regex as well as all submatches, that is, captures within the regex.
 For example, in this code

 .. code-block:: cpp

-    void test_regex_search()  // See https://www.youtube.com/watch?v=nkjUpUu3dFk
+    void test_regex_search()
     {
+      // [:w:] stands for "word character".
+It matches the ASCII characters [A-Za-z0-9_].
+      // This regex matches a
       regex re{R"(([[:w:]\.]+)@([[:w:]]+)\.com)"};

       smatch m;